Colgate Career Services provides platforms and opportunities for students to connect with top employers and recruiters from a variety of industries.

 The Colgate Premier Recruiting Program provides enhanced options for students to connect directly with employers who have formal recruiting relationships with Colgate Career Services.

-Often, Colgate is connected to these employers via a Colgate alumnus in their ranks who recognizes and is specifically recruiting the qualities embodied by Colgate students and graduates.
+Often, Colgate is connected to these employers via a Colgate graduate in their ranks who recognizes and is specifically recruiting the qualities embodied by Colgate students and alumni.
 This gives Colgate students an inside track to great opportunities.

 All students may join the Colgate Premier Recruiting Program, but complete several steps for certification.